otaviowillow/rb-kids/src/pages/enrollment/community-children.md

 templateKey: enrollment
 title: Community Children
 fileDescription: >-
-  Please fill only the Pre-Restration forms.
-Fill all other once you have received confirmation that your child has a space in the RB Child Care Program.
+  Please, only fill the Pre-Registration forms.
+Fill all others once you have received confirmation that your child has a space in the RB Child Care Program.
 files: